 have the same (essential) image.
 If the answer to this question were yes, then the theory we developed wouldn't be significantly richer than the classical commutative and semi-comutative theory of Mathai and Rosenberg, because all NC bundles could be understood as crossed products of classical bundles (with all their possible $G$-actions).
 However, this is not the case:

 \begin{prop} Let $G:=\R^2$ and $N:=\Z^2$.
-Then the essential images of the functors $\Xi$ and $\Xi|_\text{com}$ do not coincide. \end{prop} \begin{pf} In section \ref{SecTheTwistedHeis} below we give an example of a NC bundle that cannot obtained as the dual of a commutative polarisable NC pair. \end{pf}
+Then the essential images of the functors $\Xi$ and $\Xi|_\text{com}$ do not coincide. \end{prop} \begin{proof} In section \ref{SecTheTwistedHeis} below we give an example of a NC bundle that cannot be obtained as the dual of a commutative polarisable NC pair. \end{proof}